micahmo/WgServerforWindows/README.md

 <img src="https://user-images.githubusercontent.com/7417301/170061921-fee5feb8-b348-40a8-9cd4-8db46d1aceec.png" />

-# WireGuard Server for Windows
+# Wg Server for Windows
 WS4W is a desktop application that allows running and managing a WireGuard server endpoint on Windows.

 Inspired by Henry Chang's post, [How to Setup Wireguard VPN Server On Windows](https://www.henrychang.ca/how-to-setup-wireguard-vpn-server-on-windows/), my goal was to create an application that automated and simplified many of the complex steps.
 While still not quite a plug-and-play solution, the idea is to be able to perform each of the prerequisite steps, one-by-one, without running any scripts, modifying the Registry, or entering the Control Panel.

 # Getting Started
-The latest release is available [here](https://github.com/micahmo/WireGuardServerForWindows/releases/latest).
+The latest release is available [here](https://github.com/micahmo/WgServerforWindows/releases/latest).
 Download the installer and run.

 > **Note**: The application will request to run as Administrator.
 Due to all the finagling of the registry, Windows services, wg.exe calls, etc., it is easier to run the whole application elevated.